antmicro/topwrap/docs/source/developers_guide/style.md

 pre-commit uninstall
 ```

-If you wish to run `pre-commit` asynchronously, then use:
+If you wish to run `pre-commit` asynchronously, use:

 ```bash
 pre-commit run --all-files